 The Commodore 64 was designed to deliver a number of official graphics modes to provide for combinations of character-based graphics, bitmap graphics, and sprites.
 Kutcher created the taxi and customers as sprites but used the low-resolution Standard Character Mode for the backgrounds, resulting in very fluent gameplay.

 By January of 1984, Kutcher’s game, Space Taxi was complete and published for the Commodore 64 by MUSE Software.
-MUSE had a great public relations guy who managed to get the game featured in nearly all the major magazines where it received excellent reviews.
+MUSE had a great public relations guy who got the game featured in nearly all the major magazines where it received excellent reviews.
 It received a Consumer Electronics Software Showcase Award, as the only game that year.

 Space Taxi managed to sell around 10.000 copies, impressive and enough to pay for Kutcher’s remaining time as an undergraduate at the University.